barretov/CodeTimeTracker/README.md

 # CodeTimeTracker
-Sublime plugin for count the time spend in your projects
+Sublime plugin to measure the time spent on projects

 --------------------------------------------------------------

 Warning

-    This plugin meansure the time spend in projects, then you have to working with sublime projects.
+    This plugin measure the time spent on projects, then you have to working with sublime projects.

-    To do a project in sublime text you have to:
+    To do a project on Sublime-Text you have to:

         1- Go to menu 'File'->'Open Folder...' choose the project folder.
         2- Go to menu 'Project'->'Save Project As...' and save the project.